sampsyo/cs6120/content/blog/2019-09-25-vril-vector-bril.md

 Vril makes two major additions to Bril, adding Arrays and extending Briloperations with vector operations.
 This section describes how we evaluate each of these.

 ## Evaluating Arrays
-We take two approaches to evaluate arrays,
+We take three approaches to evaluate arrays,
-- integration to Bril
+- evaluating integration to Bril
 - qualitative evaluation to justify arrays
 - evaluating functionality of arrays

-## Integration tests for arrays
+### Integration tests for arrays
 We ran tests to generate JSON representation of Bril from text format and vice-versa to evaluate whether the array specification is expressible in both available formats.
 These tests reside in `vtest/parse` and `vtest/print` directories.

 ### Qualitative evaluation of arrays